Shaping a Stabilized Video by Mitigating Unintended Changes for Concept-Augmented Video Editing

 Our approach for stabilized text-driven video editing has two learning phases.
 In the first phase, we introduce Concept-Augmented Textual Inversion (CATI) to adapt the diffusion model to new visual concepts.
 In the second phase, we tune partial parameters of the temporally extended diffusion model to suppress unintended changes in edited videos by calibrating cross-attention results.

-\textbf{Concept-Augmented Textual Inversion.} Textual inversion~\citep{gal2022textual} learns to represent a specific set of user-provided images with pseudo-words in the latent space, offering an intuitive way for natural language-guided image editing.
+\textbf{Concept-Augmented Textual Inversion.} Textual inversion~\cite{gal2022textual} learns to represent a specific set of user-provided images with pseudo-words in the latent space, offering an intuitive way for natural language-guided image editing.
 We incorporate this technique into our framework to facilitate video editing.
 However, due to the self-supervised nature within the limited latent space of the pre-trained diffusion model, the vanilla textual inversion often results in varied performance in terms of quality and efficiency for different image sets, requiring meticulous adjustments for learning rates and iteration counts.